lisatshona/Intro-to-HTML-CSS/README.md

 Is a programming language that is used to make webpages interactive also known as untyped language.
 JS allows you to work with 3 primitive data types, it also defines two trivial data types.
 JS Variables are containers that stores data, before using variable it needs to be declared.
 Storing value in a variable is known as initialization.
 It can hold value of any data type.
-Operators are used to perfom mathematical and logical computations on operands.
+Operators are used to perform mathematical and logical computations on operands.
 There are arithmetic and assignment operators.
-Assignments
+Assignments operators assign values to JS variables.
 Comments are written using //.

 **Javascript Strings and Arrays**